alonitac/DevOpsBootcampUPES/multichoice-questions/aws_iam.md

 ### Question 7

-An IAM user is trying to perform an action on an object belonging to some other account’s S3 bucket.
+An IAM user is trying to perform an action on an object belonging to some other account's S3 bucket.

 Which of the bellow permission(s) would result a successful action?